This post may contain affiliate links. Please read our disclosure policy.

 - It can be helpful to remove the surrounding dough from the cutouts, and then peel the shapes off.
 Gather and reroll the scraps and repeat the process until youโve used all the dough.

-- Place the baking sheet in the center of the preheated oven and bake until the cookies are just set on top, 6 to 8 minutes, depending upon size and shape.
+- Place the baking sheet in the center of the preheated oven and bake until the cookies are just set on top, about 8 minutes, depending upon size and shape.
 The edges of some cookies may brown slightly.

 - Remove them from the oven before there is any significant browning, and allow them to cool on the baking sheet until set before transferring them to a wire rack to cool completely.

-- In the bowl of your stand mixer fitted with the paddle attachment, place the butter, milk and vanilla, and mix on medium speed until combined.
-Increase the mixer speed to high and mix until creamy.
+- In the bowl of your stand mixer fitted with the paddle attachment or a large bowl with a handheld mixer, place the butter, milk and vanilla, and mix on medium speed until combined.
+Increase the mixer speed to high and mix until creamy (about 5 minutes).

 - Add the salt, meringue powder and about 3 1/2 cups of confectionersโ sugar.
 Mix slowly until the sugar is incorporated.
 Turn the mixer up to high and beat until it becomes uniformly thick.